MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 #### Exercise

-You've a stock attribute on `products` table and this unreasable
+You have a stock attribute on `products` table and you can't have negative values on this attribute.

 ```sql
 -- Set up the TRY block